ietf-wg-acme/acme/draft-ietf-acme-acme.md

 server MAY enable the caching of the resource by adding Expires and Cache-Control headers specifying a point in time in the distant future.
 These headers have no relation to the certificate's period of validity.

+The ACME client MAY request other formats by including an Accept header in its request.
+For example, the client could use the media type `application/pkix-cert` {{!RFC2585}} to request the end-entity certificate in DER format.
+Server support for alternate formats is OPTIONAL.
+For formats that can only express a single certificate, the server SHOULD provide one or more `Link: rel="up"` headers pointing to an issuer or issuers so that ACME clients can build a certificate chain as defined in TLS.

 ## Identifier Authorization